Forty-six years

 eventually led

-to the tradition of "romance".
+"romance".
 Going back even further, we find the

 existence of the divine arts and sciences from Atlantis preserved in